Menu

 AMY READER

-Amy Reader is an Asheville-based fiber artist and educator.
+Amy is an Asheville-based fiber artist and educator.
 She works primarily with wool, yarn, felt, and thread.
 Her work explores tiny moments of joy found in the natural world, translated through her vivid sensory experience as an autistic artist.
 Amy has been a professional artist since 2018.
 She was named one of The Rising Tide’s 20 On The Rise in 2019.
 In 2023, her solo show Beneath the Surface was featured on the Hello, Rose City!
 Artist Corner on KGW in Portland, Oregon.
 Amy studied both art and education in college.
 She has taught students from kindergarten to retirees in classrooms, museums, galleries, and local community centers.
 Amy has been a fiber artist since she was 6 years old and loves sharing her knowledge and experience with others.

 UPCOMING WORKSHOPS